maskarajr/AlternateDNS/CONTRIBUTING.md

 git push origin feature/your-feature-name
 ```

-Then create a Pull Request on GitHub to this repository (the enhanced fork).

-**Note:** Pull requests should be made to this fork's repository, not the original repository.
+Open a Pull Request against **maskarajr/AlternateDNS**.
+Clearly describe the motivation, implementation details, and testing performed.
+PRs to the original repo will be closed and redirected here.

 ## Code Style